 He knew she loved things like pedal points and mono-thematic development.
 He knew she was easily bored with predictable tonalities and rhythms and always demanded “freshness.”
 She called him out when he wrote something generic, or if it was too repetitive, or if she thought it wasn’t “Brahmsian” enough.

 Her standards were higher than anyone else’s.
 She’d been composing and orchestrating large scale works since her concerto as a teenager.
 Her expectations motivated Johannes to be the very best technically and artistically.
-She prodded him to compose at a higher level than any other composer alive.
+She expected and believed he could compose at a higher level than any composer she knew.

 Clara’s historical knowledge of the artform had a long-ranging, unmatched contextual perspective.
 She understood where his work needed to go and how he needed to get there.
 She motivated him to build on Beethoven, to be better than Mozart, to write fugues as good as Bach’s.

 Clara was a musical genius – perhaps the greatest alive in Germany at the time of Johannes’s painstaking growth period.
 (Come at me about Liszt & Wagner some other time.)
 Pleasing Clara with his work took all Johannes’s considerable skill and every wit of his own genius.
-After Robert died, there was no other composer living whose work she valued and believed in as much as his.
+After Robert died, there was no living composer she valued and believed in as much as him.

 Brahms Needed Clara’s Help

 Her approval and support sustained him in incalculable ways.

 When no one else cared, when publishers were rejecting his work, when his contemporaries were scorning him, and audiences were hissing him off the stage, Clara was there, encouraging him and whispering in his ear how she adored his genius.

 It was the inverse.
 She wasn’t the internal source, she was the external motivator.